Posted June 9, 2015

 - The Home Depot has called upon a federal court to dismiss a lawsuit brought about by consumers claiming they were hurt by last year’s data breach.
 “All of the claims alleged in the complaint suffer from the same fatal defect found in the vast majority of other breach cases … they have suffered no actual or imminent economic injury that is fairly traceable to Home Depot’s alleged conduct,” argued Home Depot in its court filing.

-- A new resume-themed malicious email campaign spotted by security researchers aims at delivering version 3.0 of CryptoWall ransomware, recording success against some antivirus solutions.
+- A new resume-themed malicious email campaign spotted by security researchers aims at delivering version 3.0 of CryptoWall Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid., recording success against some antivirus solutions.

 - The Washington Post reported that federal regulators are likely to approve AT&T’s $49 billion purchase of DirecTV.
 To seal the deal, AT&T is expected to address certain issues to assuage consumers’ concerns.
 Sources claimed that one of the condition is for AT&T to accept aspects of the net neutrality rules adopted by the Federal Communications Commission (FCC) earlier this year.